SAP/cloud-authorization-buildpack/README.md

 7. and place `opa.tar.gz` in resources folder
 8. update the version [manifest.yml](/manifest.yml) dependencies->opa->version

+### Release Process
+1. Use github to create a release
+2. execute make build to create a packed buildpack
+3. upload the packed buildpack as asset to the release

+### Release Process
+1. Use github to create a release
+2. execute make build to create a packed buildpack
+3. upload the packed buildpack as asset to the release

 ## Reporting Issues

 Open an issue on this project